 The quality profile of your alfalfa is dependent on several factors, including genetics, traits, disease packages, environmental conditions and management practices.
 Historically, it hasn’t been uncommon to see higher quality alfalfa varieties result in lower yield.
 The HarvXtra alfalfa trait

 gives growers the flexibility to delay harvest while maintaining high-quality forage, so you no longer have to sacrifice quality for yield.

 Each alfalfa variety has a different tolerance for specific insect and disease pressures.
 While every year presents different levels of pest pressure, choosing varieties with inherent resistance to common alfalfa pests offers insurance against substantial yield loss.

 Alfalfa breeding programs continue to focus on ways to improve disease resistance, such as with aphanomyces and anthracnose.
 Those seed options are especially impactful for dormant alfalfa growers in the Midwest and Northeast.
 Even in areas where these additional disease races haven’t been documented, we’d expect to see some secondary resistance benefits, including a tougher, more persistent plant.

-Stand persistence – When you choose alfalfa seed, you are making a commitment for several years.
-Varieties with improved disease and pest resistance and the opportunity for added stand persistence, reducing establishment cost over time and increasing overall revenue, make the most sense.
+can provide disease and pest resistance, added stand persistence and reduced establishment cost over time.
+Advanced resistance like this gives growers an opportunity to increase overall revenue.
 Be sure to consider fall dormancy ratings and choose varieties that fit based on your cutting frequency, quality goals, geography and climate to avoid alfalfa injury and stand loss.

 You’ll probably consider yield and quality data to help make variety decisions, especially when you are switching to new alfalfa varieties.
 More and more, there is less local data available for alfalfa variety comparisons, so growers often have limited data to make alfalfa seed decisions compared to data available for other crops.